Rob Borbidge: Premiership

-In the 1998 election, the Coalition was severely punished for this stance, losing 17.7 percent of its two-party vote from 1995 and suffering an 11-seat swing.
+In the 1998 election, the Coalition was severely punished for this stance, experiencing a 17.7% primary vote swing against it from 1995 and suffering an 11-seat swing.
 One Nation picked up 11 seats, and unexpectedly finished second in the primary vote, ahead of the Liberals and Nationals.
 Indeed, One Nation's showing was strong enough to render any attempt to calculate a two-party preferred vote meaningless.
 The Coalition was reduced to 32 seats to Labor's 44.
 Indeed, Labor was only denied outright victory when leakage of Coalition preferences allowed One Nation to win seven seats that would have otherwise gone to Labor.
 Labor only needed the support of one of the two independents in the legislature—Cunningham and Peter Wellington—to make Peter Beattie premier, while Borbidge needed the support of both independents and the One Nation MPs to stay in power.
 However, this was brought undone when Wellington agreed to support a minority Labor government.
 Borbidge promptly resigned.

 Borbidge made little headway as Opposition Leader against Beattie.
 The Coalition reaped no benefit when One Nation imploded, or when an inquiry ended the careers of several Labor MPs—including Deputy Premier Jim Elder.
 Before the 2001 state election, Borbidge, remembering what happened three years earlier, promised that the Coalition would never preference One Nation again.
 However, several of his own MPs reneged on that promise after the writs were dropped.
 Beattie seized on this, arguing that this proved a Coalition government would only survive with the support of One Nation and former One Nation MPs.
 At the 17 February election, the Coalition saw its seat count more than halved, to 17 seats.
 Notably, it lost all but one seat in Brisbane.
 Amid this severe defeat, Borbidge created controversy when he immediately resigned from parliament, forcing a by-election in Surfers Paradise.
 The Nationals felt the brunt of voter backlash at going back to the polls for the second time in three months; their primary vote collapsed to eight percent, resulting in the election of independent member Lex Bell in the traditionally safe National seat.

 As National Party leader, Borbidge led his party either on its own or in coalition with the Liberals to four elections but did not win any of them and only became Premier in 1996 as the direct result of the Mundingburra by-election.
 He was premier for only two of his nine years as National Party leader.